What Is the Whole Life Challenge?

 The Challenge is an overlay for your life – a template that helps you focus on the things you have the ability to control: time, schedule, awareness, and taking action.
 It meets you exactly where you are – no matter how busy, bored, successful, stressed out, peaceful, big, small, fit, fat, young, or old you might be – and has you look at what you’re doing (or not doing) that could lead to better, healthier, long-term results.
 That may mean accepting things the way they are right now because it’s absolutely the best you can do or it may mean making changes to your daily schedule to accommodate healthier habits.
 Either way, these small, yet significant shifts make a major long-term difference.

 And when are you done?
-While the WLC itself takes only eight weeks, this is a lifelong journey.
+While the WLC itself takes only six weeks, this is a lifelong journey.
 Like those masters, you’re never really “done.”
 You make small tweaks in your daily habits that allow you to sustain at least some of them once the Challenge ends.
 And the next time the Challenge rolls around, you might tackle a few more.

 In a nutshell, the WLC is different because: